 Some of these stunning chicken breeds are raised for show purposes only, while others are raised for egg production or dual purpose both egg and meat production.

-If you’re looking for attractive chickens to raise in your backyard for show, meat and/or egg production, consider some of these 20 black and white chicken breeds.
+If you’re looking for attractive chickens to raise in your backyard for show, meat and/or egg production, consider some of these 20 black and white chicken breeds from out list.

 Pure Black Chicken Breeds

-Originating in Australia, Australorps have black feathers that have a green and purple sheen to them.
+The first one we are going to discuss is Australorp Originating in Australia.
+Australorps have black feathers that have a green and purple sheen to them.
 This breed is prized for both egg production and meat.
 Hens produce around 250 light brown egg per year.
 They will go broody a couple times each year.
 Living to around 8-10 years of age, one Australorp hen can provide you with 2,500 eggs in her life time.
 This breed holds the record for most eggs produced in one year.
 The record holding hen laid 364 eggs in one year.

 Adults weigh between 7-8 pounds and will adapt to living in either confined spaces or free range.
 Australorps are shy until they get to know their owner, then they will happily follow their owner around like a puppy.